CECSpecialistI/CECSpecialistI/README.md

 ### Local
 * Organizational Barriers to Ethical Cataloging.
 March 2023 (facilitated discussion hosted by the Orbis Cascade Alliance SCTS-CSG)
 ### National/International
+* EMCO for Everyone: Broadening PCC Participation with a New Cooperative for Entity Management.
+PCC Virtual Participants Meeting, February 15, 2024 (co-presented with Jennifer Liss) [slides](https://docs.google.com/presentation/d/1QAMjxiqFboB6FesOZiZ_i9rrImaPRSKsk7qhM334Ia8/edit?usp=sharing)
-* *Upcoming:* Modelling gender.
-Wikidata Data Modelling Days, November 30-December 2, 2023 [co-presenting with Arielle Rodriguez, Beatrice Melis, Chiara Paolini, Daniele Metilli, and Marta Fioravanti]
+* Modelling gender.
+Wikidata Data Modelling Days, November 30-December 2, 2023 (co-presented with Arielle Rodriguez, Beatrice Melis, Chiara Paolini, Daniele Metilli, and Marta Fioravanti) [recording](https://www.youtube.com/watch?v=AkBD5AKmY0M)
-* From EAD to MARC to Wikidata and Back Again : Tools and Workflows for Archival Metadata at the University of Washington Libraries.
+* From EAD to MARC to Wikidata and Back Again: Tools and Workflows for Archival Metadata at the University of Washington Libraries.
 15th Semantic Web in Libraries Conference, September 2023 (co-presented with Adam Schiff) [slides](https://swib.org/swib23/slides/01_Crystal%20Yragui_Adam%20Schiff_SWIB2023.pdf) [recording](https://youtu.be/NXa7mz6bp8U)
 * Linked Data Challenges from the MARC21 to LRM/RDA/RDF Mapping Project: 505 + $5.
 2023 LD4 Conference, July 2023 (introduced presentation for Laura Akerman) [recording](https://www.youtube.com/watch?v=a94YuAuNFmM)
 * Ethical and Inclusive Data Modeling for Gender Representation in Wikidata: Lessons and Recommendations from the Personal Pronouns Project.
 Queering Wikipedia 2023 Conference, May 2023 (lecture co-presented with Arielle Rodriguez and Alex Jung) [recording in English](https://youtu.be/WRIl6W8n7io) [recording in Spanish](https://youtu.be/570OJ3hAYAg)
 * "But what about representation?": Finding Ethical Solutions and Best Practices for Gender Information in Wikidata.
 Queering Wikipedia 2023 Conference, May 2023 (Community engagement/strategizing session co-facilitated with Arielle Rodriguez)